gurugoile/papyrus-lua-quest-system/README.md

 - Enable easy quest logic and dialog design
 - Support decision-based gameplay mechanics
 - Run entirely inside the Godot Engine
+- **Go beyond the limitations of traditional Papyrus AI scripting** by introducing behavioral reasoning and mood-driven responses instead of rigid kill-centric quests.

+### Rethinking NPC Behavior

+Many quests in modern RPGs rely on scripted behavior and combat-driven objectives.
+This project aims to encourage more nuanced and emergent gameplay by:

+- Defining **actor moods and internal states**
+- Allowing NPCs to respond dynamically to situations, not just scripted triggers
+- Enabling **non-violent resolutions** and quest branches
+- Modeling behaviors like fear, suspicion, trust, or motivation in lightweight systems
+- Moving from scripted outcomes to behavior-based goals

+This enables quest writers to design missions where empathy, intimidation, persuasion, or deception are valid approaches — not just combat.

 ---